m-rbt01/calculator/solution-plan.md

     SET display node's scroll left position to the right offset ENDFUNCTION

+FUNCTION negate Operand TAKES operand name
+    IF operand first character is negative sign THEN SET operand to a substring of itself except the negative sign ENDIF
+    ELSE
+        SET operand to negative sign plus itself ENDELSE
+    RETURN an empty string
+ENDFUNCTION

 FUNCTION set operands TAKES digit click event
     IF result IS NOT empty THEN
         CALL clear function